akiryk/tutorials-learning-lessons/GCP/intro.md

 - Google Big Table

 ### Cloud Storage
+Cloud storage is frequently the ingestion point for getting data into the cloud and is frequently the long-term storage location for data.

-Cloud storage is b inary large-object storage.
+What is it?
+It's binary large-object storage.
 This means you hand over an arbitrary chunk of bytes and GCP gives you a key so you can access it later.
 The key is often in the form of a URL, so it works well with the web.
 - You don't need to provision capacity ahead of time.
 - the objects are immutable; you don't change them in place but create new versions;
 - there are various options for managing versioning and keeping or deleting old versions